-Program Description: The MS in Instructional Design and Technology is designed for educational professionals who are interested in learning how to enhance teaching and learning through the use of technology.
-It presents students with opportunities to examine the rapid and never ending changes in learning technologies and their impact on multiple forms of education.
+Program Description: The MS in Instructional Design and Technology is designed for education and training professionals who are interested in learning how to enhance learning and development through the use of integrated technology through instructional design and practice.
+The course programming presents students with opportunities to examine the rapidly changing landscape of instructional design, digital education and learning technologies to better understand their impact on multiple landscapes of education and training.